Problems with Coccyx Pain - Causes, Symptoms & Solutions

 Many individuals find relief from coccyx pain through home remedies.
 Applying ice or heat to the affected area can reduce inflammation and discomfort.

-Over-the-counter pain relievers may also be helpful in managing pain.
+Over-the-counter pain relievers may also help manage pain.

 The Role of Physical Therapy